 a) Resolution 1099, adopted by the Council at its 1996 session, concerning alternative calling procedures on international telecommunication networks, which urged the ITU Telecommunication Standardization Sector (ITU-T) to develop, as soon as possible, the appropriate Recommendations concerning alternative calling procedures;

-b) Resolution 22 (Rev. Buenos Aires, 2017) of the World Telecommunication Development Conference, on alternative calling procedures on international telecommunication networks, identification of origin and apportionment of revenues in providing international telecommunication services;
+b) Resolution 22 (Rev. Kigali, 2022) of the World Telecommunication Development Conference, on alternative calling procedures on international telecommunication networks, identification of origin and apportionment of revenues in providing international telecommunication services;

-c) Resolution 21 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on measures concerning alternative calling procedures on international telecommunication networks;
+c) Resolution 21 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on measures concerning alternative calling procedures on international telecommunication networks;

+d) Resolution 60 (Rev. Geneva, 2022) responding to the challenges of the evolution of the identification/numbering system and its convergence with Internet Protocol-based systems/networks;

-d) Recommendation ITU-T E.370, on interconnection between Internet Protocol (IP)-based networks and legacy networks,
+e) Recommendation ITU-T E.370, on interconnection between Internet Protocol (IP)-based networks and legacy networks,

 recognizing